Woosmap/store-locator-widget-block/readme.txt

 ## Configuration
 Configuration involves creating a Woosmap account and generating the necessary Public API Key.

-## Frequently Asked Questions
-- Addresses validation errors, updating MapKit JS credentials, rate limits, and tracking map views and service requests.

-## Changelog Highlights
-- Version 1.1.0 introduced custom marker icons, map margin control, and updated dependencies for improved security.

-## Upgrade Notice
-- Version 1.1.1 requires PHP version 7.4 or higher.
-- Version 1.1.0 requires WordPress version 5.8 or higher.
+---

-For more details, including the full changelog and additional FAQs, please refer to the official plugin documentation and GitHub repository.
+For more details, including the full changelog and additional FAQs, please refer to the official [plugin GitHub repository](https://github.com/Woosmap/wp-store-locator-widget-block/).